johnpolacek/chicagotechevents.com/README.md

 npm install --save-dev start-server-and-test
 ~~~~

-Now we can set up a predeploy script to run the tests every time we push a commit.
+Now we can set up a predeploy script to run the tests every time we push a commit, and only deploy the build when it passes the tests.

 *package.json*